European Banking Federation

 18 Nov 2021

-Their ask — The EBF calls for a paradigm shift away from bureaucratic tick-box compliance that generates irrelevant data.
+Message — The EBF calls for a paradigm shift away from bureaucratic tick-box compliance that generates irrelevant data.
 They want clearer risk assessment criteria, strengthened beneficial owner registers with verified data, and enhanced information sharing leveraging new technologies.
 They also seek more frequent feedback from Financial Intelligence Units on suspicious activity reports.1234

-How it helps them — This would reduce compliance workload and allow banks to focus resources on genuine high-risk cases.56
+Why — This would reduce compliance workload and allow banks to focus resources on genuine high-risk cases.56

-Who loses — Financial Intelligence Units lose the massive data flows they currently receive from defensive over-reporting.7
+Impact — Financial Intelligence Units lose the massive data flows they currently receive from defensive over-reporting.7

 European Banking Federation urges shift from tick-box AML compliance